-Ok, let's all get on the same page here, we're dealing with the hot topic of chargebacks.
-I know, a sensitive point for many eCommerce merchants.
-Today, we're diving into the chargeback time limit.
-What is it?
-The chargeback time limit is a fixed period in which both parties are able to respond at any phase of a chargeback dispute.
-This means that cardholders, banks, and vendors are required to adhere to the card network's stipulated dispute timeline if they wish to initiate a chargeback or contest a claim.
+The chargeback time limit is a fixed period in which all parties involved in the dispute can respond at any phase of a chargeback process.
+Cardholders, banks, and vendors are required to adhere to the card network's stipulated dispute timeline if they wish to initiate a chargeback or contest a claim.

-Therefore, it is absolutely crucial you have an understanding of the given time limits of the credit cards your store accepts.
+Therefore, it is absolutely crucial you, as a merchant, have an understanding of the given time limits of the credit cards your store accepts.
 This knowledge will gives you a clear runway to exercise your dispute mediation rights and contest any meritless chargeback to ensure you don’t lose cases by default.

 Before we get started into the best insights for an unfair advantage over fraudulent chargebacks in these times of elevated cases, it’s crucial we clarify the types of chargeback time limits for cardholders and merchants:

-Ok, so we have the basics established.
-Now it's time to dive into the article and highlight chargeback time limit best practices that will help ensure you as a merchant never run out of time!
-Let's get started.
+With the basics established, let's dive into the article.
+Let's highlight chargeback time limit best practices that will help ensure you never run out of time!

 How Long Do Merchants Have to Respond to a Chargeback?